JoshuaCarroll1/Corks-Very-Own/TESTING.md

 I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate all of my CSS files.

-- If you are copying/pasting your HTML code, use this link: https://jigsaw.w3.org/css-validator/#validate_by_input
 - (*recommended*) If you are using the live deployed site, use this link: https://jigsaw.w3.org/css-validator/#validate_by_uri

-It's recommended to validate the live site if you only have a single CSS file using the deployed URL.
-This will give you a custom URL as well, which you can use on your testing documentation.
-It makes it easier to return back to the page to validate it again in the future.
-The URL will look something like this:

 - https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2FJoshuaCarroll1.github.io%2FCorks-Very-Own